Raising kids in a diverse environment is an important part of ensuring they grow up to be well-rounded and empathetic adults.

 “Our county is pretty diverse, we have over 100 different languages spoken in the county,” says Dr. Alesia Flye, Assistant Superintendent for Instruction/Chief Academic Officer at the Macomb Intermediate School District.
 “Our students are very familiar with their immediate school environment, but it’s important to bring them together with students from other schools to learn about one another.”

-This annual event occurred on Feb.
-15, 2022, and typically brings together 400 students representing each of Macomb County’s high schools and middle schools, for a day filled with breakout sessions that explore challenging topics such as racism, LGBTQ issues and immigration through first-hand accounts from students around the county.
+This event typically brings together 400 students representing each of Macomb County’s high schools and middle schools, for a day filled with breakout sessions that explore challenging topics such as racism, LGBTQ issues and immigration through first-hand accounts from students around the county.

 Students at the Summit develop new understandings as they have a chance to reflect and share their unique experiences in addition to listening to others and learning about both different perspectives as well as the commonalities they have with others in Macomb County and beyond.